-We get it: Post run stretches can sometimes feel like a waste of precious time.
-After all, they don’t leave you sweaty, breathless, or sore—perhaps leading you to think they aren’t a “productive” form of fitness.
+We get it: Postrun stretches can sometimes feel like a waste of precious time.
+After all, they don’t leave you sweaty, breathless, or sore—perhaps leading you to think they aren’t a “productive” way to gain fitness.

-Stretching, in general, is an important tool for lengthening tight muscles and maintaining or improving your mobility.
-Per the Mayo Clinic, research supports the notion that stretching can boost flexibility, which may lead to a host of benefits including enhanced exercise performance, lowered risk of injury, How to Treat Sore Hamstrings After Running.
+Get into an all-fours position with wrists under shoulders and knees under hips tight muscles strengthening the glutes mobility.
+Per the Mayo Clinic, research supports the notion that stretching can boost flexibility, which may lead to a host of benefits including enhanced exercise performance, lowered risk of injury, and improved ability to complete daily tasks.

 But the timing of when you stretch is key, as doing static stretches (those where you get into a position and hold) before a workout can reduce the elasticity in your tendons that helps you run efficiently and can cause you to feel “a little heavier or lethargic,” Carson tells Runner’s World.

-If you’re planning to do strength work If youre planning to do strength training can offer a way to loosen up tight areas.
+If you’re planning to do strength work following your run, busting out some quick stretches in between running and strength training can offer a way to loosen up tight areas.
 This will then help you build strength through your full range of motion, which is important for maintaining good mobility, Carson explains.

 Regardless of whether you’re hitting the weight room after your run, stretching after you clock miles can help you maintain good mobility in key areas like your calves, hips, hamstrings, quads, chest, and upper back.
 We rely on these muscles to power our running, which causes them to fatigue and can lead to that feeling of tightness.
 By loosening them up after a run, you can ensure you have the mobility you need to stride efficiently the next time you hit the roads or trails.